IBMRedbooks/zikipedia/dictionary/C.md

 * This is specicailized cryptographic hardware built into mainframe processors that allow fast and low cost encryption to be done on the processor.
 This mechanism is used to enable pervasive encryption.

 ### CPC *(Central Processing Complex)*

+{: .note }
-> 💡 _Think of the motherboard in your PC.
+> _Think of the motherboard in your PC.
 It has a CPU socket and a few DIMM card slots.
 A mainframe has multiple draws that each contain multiple CPU sockets and dozens or DIMM card slots._

 * The draws in the z/OS mainframe box that contain the processors and the DIMM cards.